aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-point-to-point-services-settings.md

                 # Settings to be applied to the Port-Channel subinterface.
                 port_channel:

-                  # Custom structured config added on the Port-Channel subinterface for EOS Config schema.
+                  # Custom structured config added on the Port-Channel subinterface for the EOS Config schema.
                   structured_config: <dict>

                   # EOS cli commands rendered on the Port-Channel subinterface.
                   raw_eos_cli: <str>

-                # Custom structured config added on the Ethernet subinterface for EOS Config schema.
+                # Custom structured config added on the Ethernet subinterface for the EOS Config schema.
                 structured_config: <dict>

                 # EOS cli commands rendered on the Ethernet subinterface.